 Where do they live?

 A reclusive creature, rarely seen in water deeper than 10ft, this little cephalod (octopus) lives in shallow reef waters, at the bottom of coral rock pools, and under shells and not exclusively on the Great Barrier Reef

-No, they are found in the tropical and subtropical waters of Sri Lanka, the Philippines, other areas of Australia, and south Japan.
+No, they are found in the tropical and subtropical waters of Sri Lanka, the Philippines, and south Japan.
 Basically you will find these octopus in the Pacific and Indian Oceans.

 What should I do if I see one?